 The parent-child relationship may be terminated if the court finds that the parent has abandoned the child.
 “Abandonment” means the failure of a parent to provide reasonable support and to maintain regular contact with the child, including providing normal supervision.
 The court must find that a parent has made only minimal efforts to support and communicate with the child.
 Failure to maintain a normal relationship with the child without good cause for a period of six months constitutes prima facie evidence of abandonment.

-It is also reason for termination that the parent is unable to discharge his parental responsibilities because of mental illness or chronic drug or alcohol abuse, and there are reasonable grounds to believe that the condition will continue for an indefinite period of time.
+It is also the reason for termination that the parent is unable to discharge his parental responsibilities because of mental illness or chronic drug or alcohol abuse, and there are reasonable grounds to believe that the condition will continue for an indefinite period of time.

-Other grounds for termination include a parent’s conviction of a serious felony or prison sentence for a period of years; a father’s failure to pursue paternity; a parent’s relinquishment of rights or consent to adoption; prolonged or repeated out-of-home placements; unknown identity of the parent; and another termination within two years, coupled with that parent’s inability to discharge parental responsibilities for the same reason.
+Other grounds for termination include a parent’s conviction of a serious felony or prison sentence for a period of years; a father’s failure to pursue paternity; a parent’s relinquishment of rights or consent to adoption; prolonged or repeated out-of-home placements; the unknown identity of the parent; and another termination within two years, coupled with that parent’s inability to discharge parental responsibilities for the same reason.
 In considering grounds for termination, the court will take into account any substantiated allegations of abuse or neglect committed in another state.

-An order terminating the parent-child relationship divests the parent and the child of all rights, privileges and duties with respect to each other, except the right of the child to inherit and receive support from the parent.
+An order terminating the parent-child relationship divests the parent and the child of all rights, privileges, and duties with respect to each other, except the right of the child to inherit and receive support from the parent.
 The right of inheritance and support can only be terminated by an order of adoption.
 Until then, the child retains the right of inheritance from the parents, and the parents remain individually responsible for the support of the child.